Smattr/clink/README.md

       The discrepancy seems to lead to a worse user experience in Cscope (file jumping in Vim that doesn't work) though admittedly I've never actually noticed this until staring at Cscope results while implementing Clink.
-    * Why does Cscope open Vim at the right line, but at the first column?
-It (indirectly) has the column information as well, so why not take advantage of it?
-    * Why does Cscope display results with differing white space from the source file?
-It has the exact white space information, doesn't it?

 Anything else you don't understand, ask away.
 Questions are the only way I learned enough to write this thing.